techsoft3d/hc-caas-usermanagement/README.md

 ```

 ### Client Side
-1. Add 'caasac.min.js' to your client-side project.
+1. Add 'caasu.min.js' to your client-side project.
 The client-side library is included in the dist folder of this repository.
-2. Create a new CaasAccountHandlingClient object with `const caasac = new CaasAccountHandlingClient(serverip);`
+2. Create a new CaasUserManagementClient object with `const caasac = new CaasUserManagementClient(serverip);`
+3. See the various demos and Reference Manual for further API usage.

+## More details on the Server
+By default the CaaS User Management server will add its own end-points to your express app, which are all prefixed with '/caas_um_api'.
+It will also create its own mongodb session store as well as a user-session.
+If you are already using mongodb you can provide it as the second parameter to the start function.
+In addition, the User Management Server can create its own session store, for cookie based session management but you can choose to do your own session management.
+In this case the user management server will expect a session object to be present on the request object for all its REST api calls.
+If you allow the account handling server to create its own session store, you should provide a secret for the session store as the third parameter to the start function, which will be used to sign the session cookies.